openSUSE/news-o-o/_posts/2011-07-22-last-call-for-opensuse-conference-papers.markdown

   * Hacksessions

-As you can see, the possibilities are endless.Â  And this year's conference, which is always free, is extra special because we'll be moving to our new location, Zentrifuge, and co-hosting with the SUSE Labs Conerence.Â  That's two for the price of one and one is FREE!
+As you can see, the possibilities are endless.
+And this year's conference, which is always free, is extra special because we'll be moving to our new location, Zentrifuge, and co-hosting with the SUSE Labs Conerence.
+That's two for the price of one and one is FREE!

 ## What's Next